officinetesla/vvox/README.md

 # vvox
-This application will control parameters for 16 oscilatore in webaudio.
+This application will control parameters for 16 oscilators in webaudio.

 There is a tiny little trick to it.

 The video feed gets resized to 16x11 so as to reduce it to a very finite amount of data.